Akimkin/autogroup/README.md

  - Search in: any
  - Expression: .*

-Together with the previous default group, tab that does match a group filter with group name equal to #CURRENT# will be opened in current active group (this group must be placed just before the default group).
+Together with the previous default group, tab that does match a group filter with group name equal to #CURRENT# will be opened in current active group (this group must be placed **first**).